-Generic Name: belatacept (Intravenous route)
+Generic Name: belatacept (bel-AT-a-sept) (Intravenous route)

 Increased risk for developing posttransplant lymphoproliferative disorder (PTLD), predominantly involving the CNS.
 Recipients without immunity to Epstein-Barr virus (EBV) are at a particularly increased risk; therefore, use in EBV-seropositive patients only.
 Do not use belatacept in transplant recipients who are EBV seronegative or with unknown EBV serostatus.
 Only physicians experienced in immunosuppressive therapy and management of kidney transplant patients should prescribe belatacept.
 Patients receiving the drug should be managed in facilities equipped and staffed with adequate laboratory and supportive medical resources.
 Increased susceptibility to infection and the possible development of malignancies may result from immunosuppression.
 Use in liver transplant patients is not recommended due to an increased risk of graft loss and death .